Overview

 Concentration/Minor Description and Requirements

-The concentration in Religious Studies consists of eleven courses totaling nine and one-half credits.
+The concentration in Religious Studies consists of nine courses.

 Concentrators must take: